EngrErics/Starbase-DarkyShadow/ImprovedPIDApproach/README.md

 <br>

 Donations are greatly welcomed and appreciated but not expected.
-If you like the work or if you are making money selling ships with the work.
-You may donate to Darkyshadow in game via mail or to https://paypal.me/engineereric for Paypal.
+If you like the work or if you are making money selling ships with the work, you may donate to Darkyshadow in game via mail or to https://paypal.me/engineereric for Paypal.

 <br>